Last Updated on March 29, 2021

 These are just the cutest little critters!
 Possums are small nocturnal mammals with 23 species found living in Australia.

 Echidna are mammals and there are 5 sub-species found in Australia.
-They can be found all over Australia.
+They can be found all over Australia including in Tasmania.
 Echidna live on a diet of ants, termites and worms and have an extremely long tongue!
 They are mainly active at night.

 Echidna’s are unfortunately often the victims of dog attacks and road traffic accidents.